Skip to main content

 Select the IPv4 address:

-• DHCP—Use the Dynamic Host Configuration Protocol to dynamically assign the IPv4 address.
-Select if the switch is connecting to a Versa or a non-Versa WAN edge device.
+• DHCP—Dynamically assign the IPv4 address.
+You can select this option if the switch is connecting to a Versa or a non-Versa WAN edge device.

 • Static—Assign an IPv4 address.
 You can select this option if the switch is connecting to a WAN edge device that is not a Versa device.
 Do not select it if the switch is connecting to a Versa WAN edge device.